-Since the mid-1990s, many of the remaining Travis golf courses have undergone extensive renovations, remodeling, and/or restoration projects.
+Since the mid-1990s, most of the remaining Travis golf courses have undergone extensive renovations, remodeling, and/or restoration projects.
 In its role as a resource for Travis-related information, the Travis Society has been approached on many occasions for its assistance.
 Perhaps the most frequent question has been: What are the prominent characteristics of a Travis bunker?
 Do you have pictures of a Travis bunker?

 There is no easy answer to this question, as you will see.
 When asked, and in order to present as balanced and accurate a response as possible, we typically have provided images of several bunkers that are original, according to available information.
 The pictures have included several of those shown on this page.
 From these pictures, it is apparent that “Travis bunkers” varied from the deep trench-type bunkers on Garden City Golf Club’s par-3 18th, to the flat-bottomed, shallow bunker at Stafford Country Club’s 10th hole, to the free-flowing, flashed-up bunkers at Hollywood Golf Club.
 In addition, he often talked about installing “pots” in strategic positions.